 That said, there are some roles such as hairdressing, spiritual support and complementary therapies which require professional qualifications and in some cases your own insurance.

 The easiest way to apply is by expressing your interest here.

-After we have received your details, we will compare your preferences and availability with our current vacancies and contact you.
-Normally this will lead to us inviting you in for an informal interview at the hospice or one of our shops, and completing a fuller application form.
+After we have received your details, we will contact you.
+Normally this will lead to completing a fuller application form and once we have compared your availability and preferences against our current vacancies we will invite you in for an informal interview at the Hospice or one of our shops.

 For some roles we will ask you to provide at least two references, which should be from people who are able to comment on your suitability and aptitudes for the role(s) you are interested in.

 Referees should not be anyone you are related to or live with – ideally they will include a work or study-related referee from your current employment/education.

 Some commonly asked referees include:

 We do not recommend that you ask your GP to act as a reference.

 If you have any queries about referees, please contact the volunteering team for an informal chat.

 We are pleased to offer a reference to any volunteer who has completed at least six months of regular volunteering with us.
 This length of time allows us to comment in sufficient detail for prospective employers and to support university applications.